Director of Undergraduate Studies:

-PHYS-UA 135 Prerequisite: Classical and Quantum Waves (PHYS-UA 105) or permission of the instructor.
+PHYS-UA 135 Prerequisite: Dynamics (PHYS-UA 120) or permission of the instructor.
 Offered every other year.
 3 points.

 Designed as an introduction to condensed matter physics for students with knowledge of elementary quantum mechanics.
 Topics include crystal structure, lattice vibrations, and the energy band theory of metals and semiconductors; the electronic, magnetic, and optical properties of solids; and some modern research topics, such as the physics of nanostructures, soft condensed matter physics, and superconductivity.